 How much does it cost to download recordings?

 Downloads are free and penalties apply to any person who sells a download recording.

 How long after an incident can footage be downloaded?

 If you have a complaint about an incident that happened in or about a personalised transport vehicle, you are encouraged to contact the authorised booking entity, the operator or the Queensland Police Service as soon as possible to allow time for the download.

 Downloads of recordings from a personalised transport security camera system should be made within 168 hours (7 days) after the incident to avoid the overwriting of the recording.

 What measures are taken to make sure privacy protections are followed?

-TMR conducts regular audits to ensure that all aspects of the security camera program are complied with.
+The Department of Transport and Main Roads conduct regular audits to ensure that all aspects of the security camera program are complied with.
 Transport legislation has tough penalties for any person caught tampering with a security camera system or using downloaded recordings illegally.